Building Arctic Futures:

 Dr. Philipp Budka

-Philipp completed his PhD at the University of Vienna with a dissertation on socio-technical change in remote First Nation communities in Canada.
-His research demonstrates that localizing digital infrastructures contributes to the creation of social relations and cultural empowerment.
+Philipp is a PostDoc Researcher and Lecturer at the Department of Social and Cultural Anthropology, University of Vienna.
+He completed his PhD at the University of Vienna with a dissertation on socio-technical change in remote First Nation communities in Canada.
+His research demonstrates that the localization of digital infrastructures contributes to the creation of social relations and to cultural empowerment.

-Svalbard Social Science Initiative, The University Centre in Svalbard (UNIS), Austrioan Polar Research Institute
+Svalbard Social Science Initiative, The University Centre in Svalbard (UNIS), Austrian Polar Research Institute

 Research Focus: Through long-term ethnographic fieldwork in Longyearbyen, Svalbard, she investigates how the town is impacted by environmental and socio-economic changes, and how people live with, experience, perceive, and respond to these changes.
 She also studies the practices and associated values of outdoor life and nature use on Svalbard.